Global Impact

 Business leaders across the globe agree that gender equality is a business priority.
 The business case to adopt a holistic approach to gender equality is clear — not only is advancing gender equality the right thing to do, but it is also good for business and a key component in achieving the Sustainable Development Goals (SDGs).
 Research shows that companies with high female representation have annual returns 3 percentage points higher (Morgan Stanley, 2019) and women’s business leadership is linked to better ESG performance, including reduced greenhouse gas emissions, stronger worker relations and reduced incidence of fraud, insider trading, and other unethical practices (IFC, 2019).

-Target Gender Equality, an accelerator programme of the UN Global Compact, is designed to enable companies to set and reach ambitious corporate targets for women’s representation and leadership.
+Target Gender Equality, an accelerator programme of the UN Global Compact, is designed to enable companies to set and reach ambitious corporate targets for women’s representation, equal pay and leadership in business.

 Target Gender Equality at a glance

-• As a result of Target Gender Equality, participating companies have committed to 800+ interventions, policies and programmes aimed at advancing gender equality in their companies, including the below.
-212 completed actions have reported to have been completed one year after the end of the first programmatic Round of Target Gender Equality:
+97.3% of Target Gender Equality survey respondents, indicated that they have action plans in place or are currently drafting them in order to make their targets become a reality.
+As a result of Target Gender Equality, participating companies have committed to 1850+ interventions, policies and programmes aimed at advancing gender equality in their companies, including the below.
+400+ actions have reported to have been completed three years after the end of the first programmatic round of Target Gender Equality.
+These actions focus on:

 • Fostering professional development opportunities for women such as establishing mentorship networks